Sustainability interventions in nursing wards

 Implementation approach

-- Refer to the implementation approach for reducing the use of a product.
+- Look at the implementation approach for reducing the use of a product.

 - In the implementation plan, describe alternative locations for medication cups and encourage awareness by storing the cups inside the medication trolley (out of sight).
 Place a note at the original location stating: “Medication cups are available in the patient room.”